hai-vr/Basis/README.md

 This project also includes third-party trademarks as described in `Basis/Packages/com.steam.steamaudio/TRADEMARK_RIGHTS.md`.
 For more details, see `Basis/Packages/com.steam.steamaudio/TRADEMARK_RIGHTS.md`.

 "Valve", "Steam", and the associated figurative images are trademarks and/or registered trademarks of Valve Corporation in the US and in various other jurisdictions.
 All rights reserved.
-Use of these trademarks must comply with the guidelines set forth in `Basis/Packages/com.steam.steamaudio/TRADEMARK_RIGHTS.md`.
+Use of these trademarks must comply with the guidelines outlined in `Basis/Packages/com.steam.steamaudio/TRADEMARK_RIGHTS.md`.

 ## Basis Trademark Guidelines

 "Basis", "BasisVR", "Basis Framework", and the Basis logo are marks representing the Basis Project.
-Please see [TRADEMARK.md](./TRADEMARK.md) for our policies our policies on their usage.
+Please see [TRADEMARK.md](./TRADEMARK.md) for our policies on their usage.